Lufthansa Group expects strong travel season – Operating loss cut by more than two-thirds in 2021

 Remco Steenbergen, CFO of Deutsche Lufthansa AG:

 “Our ambition is clear – we want to return to positive results as quickly as possible.
-We have laid the foundations for this, above all by implementing our cost reduction program.
+We have laid the foundations for this, above all by implementing our cost reduction programme.
 The strong recovery in demand in recent weeks also gives us cause for optimism.
 We cannot yet foresee how the significant increase in geopolitical uncertainties will affect demand and the economic environment.
 Nevertheless, we will be able to continue and accelerate our economic recovery in 2022.”

 Connect the world – protect its future

-The Lufthansa Group has set itself ambitious climate protection goals and aims to halve its net CO₂ emissions by 2030 compared to 2019 and to achieve a neutral CO₂ balance by 2050.
-The company is focusing in particular on accelerated fleet modernization.
+The Lufthansa Group has set ambitious climate protection goals and aims to halve its net CO₂ emissions by 2030 compared to 2019 and to achieve a neutral CO₂ balance by 2050.
+The company is focusing in particular on accelerated fleet modernisation.
 Last year, the Lufthansa Group took delivery of eleven new aircraft.
 In 2022, the company expects to take delivery of 29 more fuel-efficient, quiet and efficient aircraft, including four Airbus A350-900s and five Boeing 787-9 long-haul aircraft.
 The use of sustainable aviation fuels and innovative new offers for customers to make their air travel CO₂-neutral will further reduce CO₂ emissions.

 The company’s clear goal is to continue to play a pioneering role in aviation for more and better climate protection in the future.
 The Lufthansa Group bundles its numerous sustainability initiatives and partnerships in the “CleanTech Hub”, where impulses from science, industry and the global start-up scene are combined with the company’s extensive airline know-how.
-Experts are currently collaborating on more than 80 projects – which include the production of sustainable aviation fuels using sunlight, the use of artificial intelligence for flight route optimization in real time, the development and the implementation of a fuel-saving surface technology for passenger aircraft that imitates the properties of the particularly streamlined shark skin.
+Experts are currently collaborating on more than 80 projects – which include the production of sustainable aviation fuels using sunlight, the use of artificial intelligence for flight route optimization in real time, the development and the implementation of fuel-saving surface technology for passenger aircraft that imitates the properties of the particularly streamlined shark skin.

 Investments in new premium customer offerings

 The clear goal in 2022 is to once again consistently offer the premium service that passengers rightly expect from the Lufthansa Group.
 Several measures are underway in order to achieve this.
-For example, the digital offerings and self-service options will be consistently expanded and the processes at the airports optimized for our customers.
+For example, the digital offerings and self-service options will be consistently expanded and the processes at the airports optimised for our customers.
 Onboard service will not only be restored to the usual premium standard as soon as the pandemic-related hygiene protection measures permit but will also be improved further.
 The company is also investing in renewing and expanding the infrastructure, for example in the lounges.